What are Tooth Crowns and Dental Bridges?

 With the advancements in dental care and the increase in patient awareness over the years, the occurrences of tooth decay have gone down significantly.
-Despite such great news, the teeth are still prone to decay, infections, damage and other issues brought on by normal use.
-When a tooth has been damaged in some way or another, restorations can be used to bring back the tooth’s normal shape, appearance and function.
-Due to the improved techniques in dentistry, there are now several restoration options available to patients, so they can select the best one for their individual situations.
-If you ever need a restorative treatment, we’ll take the time to sit down with you and discuss the different options you have available, making recommendations for what we believe would be the most effective and least invasive treatment.
+Despite such great news, teeth are still prone to decay, infections, damage and other issues brought on by normal use.
+When a tooth has been damaged in some way or another, dental restorations such as tooth crowns and dental bridges can be used to bring back the tooth’s normal shape, appearance and function.
+Due to the improved techniques in dentistry, there are now several dental restoration options available to patients, so they can select the best one for their individual situations.
+If you ever need a dental crown or tooth bridge in Albuquerque or Rio Rancho, we’ll take the time to sit down with you and discuss the different options you have available, making recommendations for what we believe would be the most effective and least invasive treatment.
 Our number one goal is helping you create a beautiful smile, and our excellent care is a reflection of that goal.
+Call Cottonwood Dental for dental crowns in Albuquerque for the beautiful smile that you’ve always dreamt of!

 Restorative dentistry can:

 Crowns are “cemented” onto an existing tooth and fully cover the portion of your tooth above the gum line.
-In effect, the crown becomes your tooth’s new outer surface.
-Crowns can be made of porcelain, metal, or both.
+In effect, the dental crown becomes your tooth’s new outer surface.
+A tooth cap can be made of porcelain, metal, or both.
 Porcelain crowns are most often preferred because they mimic the translucency of natural teeth and are very strong.

-Many different materials can be used for crowns, but porcelain crowns are by far the most popular, as their color resembles that of natural teeth.
+Many different materials can be used for dental crowns, but porcelain crowns are by far the most popular, as their color resembles that of natural teeth.
 Like most restorations, these types of crowns are very durable over the years, but they will need replaced after a while.
 Porcelain crowns help restore your smile by bringing back the original shape, color and size of your tooth.
+Seek out beautifully created porcelain crowns in Albuquerque by Cottonwood Dental today!

 Also referred to as partial crowns, onlay restorations are custom-made fillings.
 They can be made of gold, tooth-colored porcelain or a composite material.
 Dentists place the onlays by permanently cementing them into the teeth.
 Similar to inlay restorations, onlays are used to repair teeth that have large fillings and/or decay and damage.
 As the name partial crown implies, onlays do not require as much of the tooth surface to be removed as a full crown.
 Onlays cover more of the tooth than inlays, as the chewing cusps are typically included in this restoration process.
 Though highly durable, onlays might need replaced after experiencing normal wear over time.